YuanpengHou/MoneyDiary/README.md

 - We can use Spring Data JPA to reduce the amount of boilerplate code required to implement the data access object (DAO) layer.
 - Spring Data JPA is not a JPA provider.
 It is a library/framework that adds an extra layer of abstraction on top of our JPA provider (like Hibernate).
 Spring Data JPA always requires the JPA provider such as Hibernate or Eclipse Link.
 - Spring Data JPA uses Hibernate as a default JPA provider.
-Hibernate provides a reference implementation of the Java Persistence API that makes it a great choice as an ORM tool with the benefits of loose coupling.
+Hibernate provides a reference implementation of the Java Persistence API that makes it a great choice as an ORM (Object-Relational Mapping) tool with the benefits of loose coupling.

 Spring JPA handle most of the work for us and we only need to define the interface.
+JpaRepository is a JPA (Java Persistence API) specific extension of Repository.
+It contains the full API of CrudRepository and PagingAndSortingRepository.
+So it contains API for basic CRUD operations and also API for pagination and sorting.
 The @Repository annotation helps Spring to bootstrap the JPA features during component scanning.
 The JpaRepository provide several OOTB methods to help us get started.
-1. save(S entity)
+1. S save(S entity)
+2. <S extends T> List<S> saveAll(Iterable<S> entities)
-2. findById(ID id)
+3. T findById(ID id)
-3. findOne()
-4. findAll()
+4. T findOne()
+5. <S extends T> List<S> findAll()
+6. void deleteAllInBatch(Iterable<T> entities)
-5. ...
+7. ...

 **What is Hibernate Framework?**